Wynton Marsalis

 ABOUT THE ARTIST

-Marsalis made his recording debut as a leader in 1982 and has since recorded more than 100 jazz and classical albums, four alternative records, and released five DVDs.
-In total, he has recorded 1,539 songs at the time of this writing.
-Marsalis is the winner of nine Grammy Awards, and his oratorio Blood on the Fields was the first jazz composition to win the Pulitzer Prize for Music.
-He’s the only musician to win a Grammy Award in two categories, jazz and classical, during the same year (1983, 1984).
+Marsalis made his recording debut in 1982 and has since recorded over 110 jazz and classical albums, four alternative records, and released five DVDs.
+Marsalis is the winner of nine GRAMMY Awards, and his jazz oratorio Blood on the Fields was the first jazz composition to win the Pulitzer Prize for Music.
+He remains the only musician to win a GRAMMY Award in two categories—jazz and classical— during the same year (1983, 1984).

 More on the artist